Arcane-Fly/crm7/knowledge.md

 - Route handlers must use typed params interface
 - Context params are no longer Promise types in App Router
 - Route handler functions must be async
-- Route handlers should use NextRequest type
+- Route handler functions should use NextRequest type
 - Each route file should export a single HTTP method handler
+- Route params must be Promise<T> in Next.js 15.1.6+
+- Tests must wrap route params in Promise.resolve()
+- Each route handler should have its own params schema
+- Route handlers should await context.params before validation

 ## Package Management